Mayu0716/Mayu0716/README.md

 - I’m currently learning .in ajjenkya d y patil university.
 - I’m learning in BCA
-- I am doing specialization in Fukl Stack Development
+- I am doing specialization in Full Stack Development

 <!---
 Mayu0716/Mayu0716 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.